 Furthermore, the smoker comes with various accessories.
 This include; the cooking chamber, smoking and roasting basket, removable grease tray, hose with regulator, basket lift hook, two half shelves, smoker box, and a product guide.

 Char-Broil meat smoker is ultimately versatile, hence among the best meat smoker you can buy.
 It has about 1200 square inch smoking area, which is enough for a full turkey.
 The roasting basket of Char-Broil meat smoker can accommodate 20lbs of turkey.
-Additionally, its removable grilling grate, which is 180 square inches, is enough for your burgers, meat chops, vegetables, chickens, and all other kinds of foods.
+Additionally, its removable grilling grate, which when hot use an oven mitt to carry them out which is 180 square inches, is enough for your burgers, meat chops, vegetables, chickens, and all other kinds of foods.

 The TRU- infrared cooking technology allows your chicken or turkey to grab less oil when roasting, preventing your turkey from getting soaked.